trust-mfn-berlin/animals-as-objects/vault/story.the-zoo-and-national-socialism.md

 <figcaption>

-_Entry ticket for "Kraft durch Freude" Day at the zoo, 1936.
+_Entry ticket for “Kraft durch Freude” Day at the zoo, 1936.
 (AZGB.
 All rights reserved.)_

 </figcaption>

 </figure>

 Lutz Heck for his part used the political climate to serve his own colonial revisionist ambitions.
-In 1933, he sponsored a "Colonial Art Exhibition" in the zoo’s exhibition halls, where he displayed a replica of the encampments built for his animal trapping expeditions in Eastern Africa.[^14] In 1927/28, the animals he captured included giraffes from the former colony of German East Africa, the territory of Tanganyika subsequently ruled by the British.
-In the summer of 1934, the zoo commemorated Colonial Remembrance Day by hosting a "Kolonialer Volkstag" or "Colonial Day of the People".
-A press tour took reporters to see "German Colonial Animals" – meaning they were shown animals from former German colonies.
-In 1937, the zoo celebrated a "Colonial Festival" under a slogan "Everyone should visit Africa once."[^15]
+In 1933, he sponsored a “Colonial Art Exhibition” in the zoo’s exhibition halls, where he displayed a replica of the encampments built for his animal trapping expeditions in Eastern Africa.[^14] In 1927/28, the animals he captured included giraffes from the former colony of German East Africa, the territory of Tanganyika subsequently ruled by the British.
+In the summer of 1934, the zoo commemorated Colonial Remembrance Day by hosting a “Kolonialer Volkstag” or “Colonial Day of the People”.
+A press tour took reporters to see “German Colonial Animals” – meaning they were shown animals from former German colonies.
+In 1937, the zoo celebrated a “Colonial Festival” under a slogan “Everyone should visit Africa once”.[^15]

 In 1936, in time for Summer Olympics in Berlin, the zoo opened a 2,000-square-meter lion steppe , which was a real crowd puller.
 1936 also brought the many additional tourists who had travelled to Berlin for the Games, thanks to whom the zoo enjoyed a record attendance of more than two million paying guests that year.[^16] Berlin Zoo participated in the elaborate propaganda orchestrated for the Games, and provided animals for the Olympic Village, which housed the athletes’ living quarters, supplying native waterfowl and fallow deer to frolic around a central pond.

 At the behest of Prussian Prime Minister Hermann Göring, the zoo was finally granted an extension to its grounds on the edge of the Tiergarten park in August 1935.
-The police and the Reiter-SA (Sturmabteilung) had initially objected, as the extension would have narrowed a bridle path, but Göring's wishes were ultimately fulfilled.[^17] Heck used the new strip of land for large enclosures housing "native animal species".
-"German" predators, such as wolves and bears, were displayed alongside "German birds of prey", such as eagles and buzzards.
+The police and the Reiter-SA (Sturmabteilung) had initially objected, as the extension would have narrowed a bridle path, but Göring's wishes were ultimately fulfilled.[^17] Heck used the new strip of land for large enclosures housing “native animal species”.
+“German” predators, such as wolves and bears, were displayed alongside “German birds of prey”, such as eagles and buzzards.
 For propaganda purposes, it was of no relevance that all of these animals were also to be found in neighboring countries of the German Reich, and that some, like the bear, no longer even existed in Germany.
-Their framing as "German animals" worked to legitimize the National Socialists' policy of expansion.[^18] Native livestock were displayed in a replica barn, and were also instrumentalized for propaganda purposes: the display was intended to show that humans and animals had supposedly lived "in intimate proximity" to each other in the "older German homesteads."[^19] Rustic architecture in the style of northern German farmhouses was a "propagandistic symbol of a connection to the peasant class and the native soil.
+Their framing as “German animals” worked to legitimize the National Socialists' policy of expansion.[^18] Native livestock were displayed in a replica barn, and were also instrumentalized for propaganda purposes: the display was intended to show that humans and animals had supposedly lived “in intimate proximity” to each other in the “older German homesteads”.[^19] Rustic architecture in the style of northern German farmhouses was a “propagandistic symbol of a connection to the peasant class and the native soil.
 The carved gable \[of a barn] honored the 'Führer's' care for the German farmer.
-The blood-and-soil ideology here \[was] unmistakable."[^20]
+The blood-and-soil ideology here \[was] unmistakable.”[^20]

 <figure>